Employment Opportunities

 Hall Director Position

 The Hall Director (HD) position at Southern Illinois University Carbondale (SIU-C) is a 12-month, live-in appointment.
-Hall Directors are responsible for creating an inclusive living environment which fosters personal growth and academic success for students living on campus.
-The Hall Director role is responsible for the development and implementation of strong community building initiatives through the use of educational programming.
-The Hall Director position requires flexibility, a positive attitude and the desire to create opportunities for social and educational development.
+Hall Directors are responsible for creating an inclusive living environment that fosters personal growth and academic success for students living on campus.
+The Hall Director role is responsible for the development and implementation of strong community-building initiatives through the use of educational programming.
+The Hall Director position requires flexibility, a positive attitude, and the desire to create opportunities for social and educational development.

 Position Responsibilities